-Using your Vegetables
+Using your Vegetables can prevent food waste

 Freezing, Storing, and Using your Vegetables!